The Best Free SEO Tools for Kenyan Businesses

 They’re slightly more technical, but still easy enough for beginners to pick up and start using.

-- Google PageSpeed Insights: This free tool shows how fast your website loads on desktop and mobile.
-Speed matters for SEO and user experience—especially in Kenya, where mobile data is king.
+• Google PageSpeed Insights: This free tool shows how fast your website loads on desktop and mobile.
+Speed matters for SEO and user experience, especially in Kenya, where mobile data is king.
 PageSpeed Insights also tells you exactly what’s slowing your site down and gives you suggestions to fix it.

-- Ubersuggest Free Backlink Checker: Backlinks are a top SEO ranking factor.
+• Ubersuggest Free Backlink Checker: Backlinks are a top SEO ranking factor.
 With Ubersuggest’s backlink checker, you can see which sites link to your competitors and find similar opportunities for your business.
 It’s also handy for checking your own link profile and spotting any spammy links that could hurt your rankings.

-- Yoast SEO: If you’re using WordPress, Yoast SEO is one of the best tools to guide your content optimization.
-It gives you real-time tips as you write—like how often to use your keyword, how readable your post is, and whether your meta tags are well-written for Google.
+• Yoast SEO: If you’re using WordPress, Yoast SEO is one of the best tools to guide your content optimization.
+It gives you real-time tips as you write, like how often to use your keyword, how readable your post is, and whether your meta tags are well-written for Google.

-- All in One SEO (AIOSEO): Another powerful WordPress plugin, AIOSEO helps you handle everything from sitemaps to title tags.
+• All in One SEO (AIOSEO): Another powerful WordPress plugin, AIOSEO helps you handle everything from sitemaps to title tags.
 It’s beginner-friendly and walks you through key settings that affect your rankings.
 It also helps you optimize each page or post before you publish, so you don’t miss anything important.

 Final Verdict: Why you Should Start your SEO journey with Free SEO Tools

-Congratulations!
 You are now equipped with the right tools, and guess what, they are absolutely free.

 But are free SEO tools the right way to go?

-In the beginning, absolutely, but as you grow and match up against even stronger competitors, you will need to evolve as well.
+But as you grow and match up against even stronger competitors, you will need to evolve as well.

 But if you just want to get your Kenyan business on Google search results, then free SEO tools are the best start.